Ch4s3/-pursu.es/source/articles/2017/04-11-install-deploy-phoenix-apps-on-centos7-or-rhel-with-edeliver.html.markdown

   PING DONE!
 ```

 If it does, you're all set!
-Otherwise, head over to the [Elixir Forums](https://elixirforum.com/t/need-help-deploying-to-red-hat-enterprise-linux-rhel) and hit us with a question.
+Otherwise, head over to the [Elixir Forum thread](https://elixirforum.com/t/need-help-deploying-to-red-hat-enterprise-linux-rhel)
+mentioned at the beginning, and hit us with a question.